DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Parameters.md

 Users can access the form by navigating to **EDI > Setup > EDI Parameters**

 ## Refresh module
 After each deployment, users should select the **Refresh module** button on the General Tab of EDI parameters.
 This option will refresh the modules artefacts and ensure the module is up to date.

+## General
+The parameters control the operation for the module per legal entity.
+The EDI parameter’s Date format will be used to default Text document type’s Date formats.
+XML and JSON uses standard ISO formats, but can be overridden on a document level.

+Leave XML and JSON as Standard date format to utilities the standard formats.
+If they are setup as Custom, the custom date and time format must be specified.